Krambamboli/schoen.macht.geld/docs/AI_PROMPTS.md

 1. **Replace backend description prompt** with the German frontend version
    - Adapt for text-only if multimodal (photo) isn't supported
    - Keep 350 char limit
+   - Status: Pending

-2. **Add headlines endpoint** to backend using the frontend prompt
+2. ~~**Add headlines endpoint** to backend using the frontend prompt~~
-   - New endpoint: `POST /ai/generate/headlines`
+   - ~~New endpoint: `POST /ai/generate/headlines`~~
-   - Input: top N volatile stocks
+   - ~~Input: top N volatile stocks~~
-   - Output: array of headline strings
+   - ~~Output: array of headline strings~~
+   - Status: **Done** - Endpoint implemented, Terminal display integrated with fallback

 3. **Keep image/video prompts** as-is in backend
+   - Status: Done

 4. **Language**: All user-facing AI outputs should be German
+   - Status: Headlines prompt is German, description prompt still English

 5. **Model selection**: Consider using Gemini for text (better German) and keep AtlasCloud for image/video if that's the provider setup
+   - Status: Backend uses AtlasCloud with Google AI fallback